syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Images.md

 {% endhighlight %}

+{% endtabs %}

 ## Replacing Images in an existing PDF document

 Essential PDF allows you to replace images in an existing document.
-The **ReplaceImage** method of the page collection allows you to replace an image.
+The ReplaceImage method of the page collection allows you to replace an image.

+{% tabs %}

 {% highlight c# %}
-[C#]

 //Load the PDF document